Pirates of the Burning Sea: Durability

 Durability is a system devised to deal with ship losses.
 It accounts for the largest expenditure in the economy, it assures that players tread carefully in their expensive ships, and is, together with specific cargo items that are lost when a ship is sunk, the only 'death penalty' beyond lost time.

-In Pirates of the Burning Sea, each ship has a set number of durability points.
+In the game, each ship has a set number of durability points.
 When a ship is sunk or defeated it loses a durability point.
 If it loses its last point, it is considered destroyed and lost.
 This way, players will want to keep as many Durability Points as possible, because durability directly equals the value of the ship.
 Ships captured by pirates have only one durability point.

 In order to keep the bigger ships in demand and in order to make them more expensive and precious the higher level ships will have much fewer Durability Points than the expendable, smaller ships.
 This assures that the high level ships will be risky to bring into combat, and players will think twice before sacrificing their ship.

 The 1.5 patch added an insurance system which refunds 90% of a ships construction value (not the actual price paid by the player) upon loss of all points of durability.
 This was implemented for varied reasons, which included National players being unwilling to fight against Pirate players.

 Pirate players capture highest level ships for free.
 This caused national players to avoid the free ships as the risk of losing an expensive ship was much greater than the reward of defeating a pirate who had a free ship.